 A bit about me

 I'm a designer/developer from Calgary, Alberta, now teaching and practicing web design and development at the University of Lethbridge in the Department of New Media.
-I received my MFA in New Media from the UofL in 2015, where my thesis focused on the design of public interest information visualizations.
-The project that emerged was a design/science collaboration to visualize 60 years of climate data for localized regions across Alberta.
+I received my MFA in New Media from the UofL in 2014, where my thesis focused on the design of public interest information visualizations.
+The project that emerged was a design/science collaboration visualizing 60 years of climate data for localized regions across Alberta.
 The work was presented in a public exhibition at the James Foster Penny Building in May 2014 and a section of it has since been adapted into a web app.

 For the past seven years, I have also worked with clients to develop brands, websites, and visual communication strategies.
 Current projects primarily involve creating web-based media that aim to engage the public with issues related to the environment, waste, and community.